|Home||In the News||Photos & Videos||About Us||Healthy Portland||Older Adults||Arts & Culture||Small Business|

 Nick was elected to the Portland City Council in a special election in 2008, and re-elected to a four year term in 2010.

-Most recently, Nick served as Commissioner-in-charge of the Portland Housing Bureau and Portland Parks & Recreation.
-(As of February 2013, all City bureaus have been temporarily assigned to Mayor Hales.)
+Previously, Nick served as Commissioner in Charge of the Portland Housing Bureau and Portland Parks & Recreation.

 In 2011, Portland Parks & Recreation won the National Gold Medal for the best managed parks system in the nation.